-You can expect the following to happen
+You can expect the following to happen:

-- Your condition will be monitored regularly, particularly in the first two hours - You will be encouraged to eat and drink as soon as possible - Your wound dressing will be checked regularly - You will be encouraged to move your leg as much as possible in bed.
+- your condition will be monitored regularly, particularly in the first two hours - you will be encouraged to eat and drink as soon as possible - your wound dressing will be checked regularly - you will be encouraged to move your leg as much as possible in bed.
 Staff may even help you to stand up depending on your progress.

-Our goal is to have you out of bed and sitting up for meals within 24 hours of your surgery as this will assist your recovery and help prevent complications
+Our goal is to have you out of bed and sitting up for meals within 24 hours of your surgery as this will help your recovery and help prevent complications.
+An x-ray will be taken a day after your surgery.